 Law and justice are from time to time inevitably in conflict. . . .
 The jury . . . adjusts the general rule of law to the justice to the particular case.
 Thus the odium of inflexible rules of law is avoided, and popular satisfaction is preserved . . .
 That is what jury trial does.
 It supplies that flexibility of legal rules which is essential to justice and popular contentment. ~John Henry Wigmore, American jurist, 20th century

 A jury nullification in a trial occurs when a jury reaches a verdict contrary to the judge's instructions as to the law.
-This is just one of several reasons a trial by jury in criminal cases is preferred.
+This is just one of several reasons a trial by jury in criminal cases is preferred, and Sullivan has persuaded the grand jury to dismiss felony charges with such a jury nullification on felony charges, such as sexual assault of a charge when a promiscuous teen lies about her age to an older man.

 If you want serious representation, call Attorney James Sullivan at 281-546-6428.